Stevan McAleer: Sports car racing

+Following their championship triumph in 2022, McAleer and Filgueiras took on a full-season program in GT World Challenge America with RS1, taking part in the Pro class.
+After claiming overall victory in the opening race of the season at Sonoma, the duo would add an overall victory at NOLA and a class victory at COTA, tallying nine total podiums over the course of the 13-race season.
+They claimed the Pro class championship at season's end, 44 points clear of second-place Mario Farnbacher and Ashton Harrison.
+McAleer also continued full-time in the Michelin Pilot Challenge alongside Filgueiras, scoring three podium finishes en route to a fourth-place championship finish.

 Driver coaching

 While competing full-time, McAleer also takes on driver coaching opportunities.
 While working at a karting facility in Mount Kisco, New York, he met Monticello Motor Club president Ari Straus, leading to McAleer working at the facility.
 According to McAleer, the coaching opportunities contribute to helping him become a better driver himself.

 McCumbee McAleer Racing

 In 2015, McAleer and then-teammate Chad McCumbee formed their own racing team, dubbed McCumbee McAleer Racing, to compete in the Mazda MX-5 Cup series.
 The team, based in Supply, North Carolina, entered three cars in their first season under title sponsorship from ModSpace.
 McCumbee McAleer Racing formed out of the ashes of C.J.
 Wilson's MX-5 Cup team – the same team that the two drivers were competing for in the Continental Tire Sports Car Challenge.
 In their opening season, they claimed two race victories and were named Team of the Year.
 Driver Patrick Gallagher, who competed for the team during 2017, scored the series championship for the team that season, claiming eight race victories and taking the title by over 100 points.
 The team was once again recognized as Team of the Year.
 In 2018, the team was awarded the Clean Image Award, owing to their professional appearance in the paddock.

 In 2023, the team expanded to GT4 competition, fielding a Ford Mustang GT4 in the Michelin Pilot Challenge for McCumbee and former MX-5 Cup driver Jenson Altzman.